apl-ocean-engineering/aquarium_jetson_nano/mavlink/README.md

 To test, run `query_mavlink` in one window.
 The system will display mavlink messages.

 Then run `send_mavlink` in separate window, one instance of a heatbeat message with a version of 99 will appear in the `query_mavlink_ windows.

+There is a bit of a trick to get DISTANCE_SENSOR messages to show up in QGC, [see notes](DISTANCE_SENSOR.md).